Best Known For

 Answer questions and see how you rank against other players.Play Now

-In 1927, E.B.
-White joined The New Yorker magazine as writer and contributing editor—a position that he would hold for the rest of his career.
+E.B.
+White was born in New York in 1899.
+In 1927, White joined The New Yorker magazine as writer and contributing editor—a position that he would hold for the rest of his career.
 He wrote three books for children, including Stuart Little (1945) and Charlotte's Web (1952).
 In 1959 he revised The Elements of Style by the late William Strunk, Jr., which became a standard style manual for writers.
 White earned a Pulitzer Prize special citation in 1978.

 Included In These Groups

 Capturing the whimsy, innocence, and imagination of children can be a difficult thing to do as an adult ... unless you have the talent to think like them.
 Thankfully, these children's book authors do and have consequently made an indelible imprint on children's literature around the world.
 From the wizardry of Harry Potter's J.K.
 Rowling to the evocative illustrations of Where the Wild Things Are's Maurice Sendak, explore our collection of famous children's authors.

 Famous Children's Authors 10 people in this group

 Famous People Named White 18 people in this group